Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

-* Ensure that your installed packages are [up-to-date](/install/).
+* Ensure that you are using the latest Bioconductor release and that your installed packages are [up-to-date](/install/).

 ## Composing ##

+* You may reply to an existing email if you are elaborating on or answering a previous question.
+However, if you are asking a new question, then start a new email message with a new subject line.
-* Start a new email message instead of replying to an existing email and changing the subject.
+  Don't simply add a new question on a different topic as part of a reply to an existing thread.

-* Use an informative subject line.
+* Use an informative subject line that is as specific as possible.
 This will help attract responders and also helps others in the future when they search the archives.
+For example, a subject line "time course experiment using limma" might be better than just "limma".

 * Identify yourself.
 Anonymous postings are much less likely to get responses.

+* If you are asking for advice as to how to use a particular function or package, then explain fully what documentation you have already read and why this hasn't yet fully answered your question.
+This allows a responder to answer your specific question instead of simply referring you to the existing documentation.

-* Include a simple and reproducible example along with the output of `sessionInfo()`.
+* If you are reporting a code problem, then include a simple and reproducible example along with the output of `sessionInfo()`.
+The example should be reproducible by others, meaning that someone else reading your post should be able to run the code themselves and get the same output as you did.
 If the example produces an error, provide the error message and the output of `traceback()`.
+Provide giving actual output to demonstrate what you mean when you wish to indicate that the code does not work as expected.

 * Send email to the appropriate list.
 Use the Bioconductor mailing list for questions about specific package, or conceptual